 Each culture has its own fertility symbols and superstitions about pregnancy and childbirth.

-Which ones are you aware of?
-Do these play a role in your medical practice?
+Which ones are you aware of and do these play a role in your medical practice?

-Taurt, also called Taweret or Thoueris, is an ancient Egyptian goddess of fertility and childbirth, and is also associated with the nursing of infants.
+Taurt, also called Taweret or Thoueris is an ancient Egyptian goddess of fertility and childbirth, also associated with the nursing of infants.
 This clay statuette of Taurt was found in a foundation under the enclosure wall of the pyramid of Nubian King Anlamani (c.
-623–595 BCE).
+623–595 BCE)